hlaforce99/DNABind/README.md

 1. **System Building**: Downloads and prepares a solvated, parameterized system from a PDB ID.
 2. **Binding Site Definition**:
-   - Automatic: Identifies residues within a specified distance of the ligand.
+   - **Automatic**: Identifies residues within a specified distance of the ligand.
-   - Manual: Lets you specify residues by chain and number.
+   - **Manual**: Lets you specify residues by chain and number.
-4. **MD Simulation & Free Energy Estimate**: Runs MD and computes a binding free energy using a simple population estimator.
+3. **MD Simulation & Free Energy Estimate**: Runs MD and computes a binding free energy using a simple population estimator, with **error bars via block averaging**.

 ---